 I’ve circled the point I think the photographer must have been standing.
 He would have taken it looking towards where I took my photo, with the wider track surface on the right showing where the line split into two.

 My photo looks down the line as it heads south towards Ladmonlow and eventually Cromford.
 The bridge is now filled in, but the track bed as it exits the tunnel makes a wonderful walk as it leads on towards Burbage tunnel (which is now on private land and sadly inaccessible).

 There has been talk about opening the entire C&HPR track as a cycle trail, much like the popular Monsal Trail between Buxton and Bakewell.
 It would be fantastic if this could be achieved.
 But it would be a longer and more difficult project, with sections on private land.
 So it’s doubtful it would ever happen without significant public and political support.

 *Mike’s friend was also correct.
 Although this section of the track is near Burbage, it was known as Harpur Hill.

 The photograph was taken looking north along the line of the C&HP railway line.
-You can see where the line ended – the tracks running towards the Goyt Valley had been removed by this time.
+You can see where the line ended – the tracks running towards the Goyt Valley had been removed by the time the map was drawn.

 The houses at top right on the satellite view are in Burbage, on the southwest outskirts of Buxton.
 The road at the bottom of the image is the A54 to Macclesfield.
 The footpath crossing the line from top right is the old Buxton to Macclesfield road.